juicedata/juicefs/docs/en/deployment/hadoop_java_sdk.md

 While creating a Connect Sink task, configuration needs to be set up as follows:

 - Specify `hadoop.conf.dir` as the directory that contains the configuration file `core-site.xml`.
-If it is not running in Hadoop environment, you can create a seperate directory such as `/usr/local/juicefs/hadoop`, and then add the JuiceFS related configurations to `core-site.xml`.
+If it is not running in Hadoop environment, you can create a separate directory such as `/usr/local/juicefs/hadoop`, and then add the JuiceFS related configurations to `core-site.xml`.
 - Specify `store.url` as a path starting with `jfs://`.

 For example: